sonalitejura/portfolio-projects/python-project/README.md

 - **Exploratory Data Analysis (EDA)**: Conducted thorough EDA to uncover patterns and trends within the dataset.
 Formulated hypotheses and utilised summary statistics and visualisations to gain insights into the data.

-- **Hypothesis Testing**: Formulated and tested hypotheses using various visualization techniques, a including dual-axis chart, scatter plots, and subplots.
+- **Hypothesis Testing**: Formulated and tested hypotheses using various visualisation techniques, including a dual-axis chart, scatter plots and subplots.
 Communicated findings effectively through visual representations.

 ## Key Libraries